 I adapted to wear a mask without being embarrassed about it.
 It is a norm in Japan to wear masks in public.

 More than once, I needed walking directions, – they gladly walk with you and direct you to be sure you are going the right way.

-Running it was sort of like touring Tokyo on foot.
+Running the course was sort of like touring Tokyo on foot.
 We ran by tourist spots – the Tokyo Tower, Imperial Palace, Ginza and much more.